 CANNON DISABILITY CAN HELP YOU WIN BENEFITS

-As you can see, the back listing for disability benefits is complicated.
+As you can see, the SSA back listing is complicated.
 It is best to hire an experienced attorney to present your case.
 When you hire us, we will help you file your application.
 Also, we will help you complete SSA’s paperwork.
-The SSA will probably deny your case, because the SSA denies the majority of cases.
+The SSA will probably deny your case, because the SSA denies most cases.
 However, we will appeal for you.
 If you need to go to a hearing with a judge, you should not go alone.
 Experience counts.
-Hire an experienced representative to present your case to the judge.
+Hire an experienced attorney to present your case to the judge.

 Remember, if you hire us to represent you and we do not win your case, then you do not owe an attorney fee.
 Do your research.
 Find out how many cases your attorney has done.
 Then, hire the legal team with the most experience.
 If you want to find out more about our legal team, you can call our office.
 You can also read our website.
 Dianna Cannon has 30 years of experience practicing disability law.
 Andria Summers has 20 years of experience representing claimants on appeal and in court.
 Brett Bunkall has won hundreds of disability cases in Utah, Nevada, Idaho, and California.

-Our legal team understands disability law and knows the difficulties you are facing.
-We have won over $100 million in ongoing and past-due disability benefits for our clients.
-Although we can’t guarantee we will win your case, we will do our very best to help you through the disability process.
+Our legal team understands Social Security law and knows how hard it can be to go through this application process.
+You should leave it up to us.
+We have won over $100 million in ongoing and back due SSD benefits for our clients.
+Although we can’t guarantee we will win your case, we will do our very best to help you through the Social Security process.
 Therefore, contact us today.
 Hire a disability attorney with the experience to deal with the SSA.